Bcopeland64/free-genai-bootcamp-2025/README.md

 <h2 style="color:green;">Why I'm Doing This</h2>

-I'm really looking forward to this GenAI bootcamp!
-I'm driven by a desire to understand the fundamental technologies behind GenAI, particularly LLMs and their architecture.
-I'm hoping this course will give me a strong grasp of these core concepts and enable me to explore more advanced topics in the future..
+I'm genuinely excited about starting this GenAI bootcamp.
+My main aim is to level up my skills and build a solid portfolio that will help me break into the AI Engineering field.
+Really hoping this course gives me that in-depth knowledge of GenAI's inner workings – especially LLMs – so I can tackle more complex challenges down the road.

 <h2 style="color:green;">Connect with Me</h2>